craftlab logo

 • The fate of cannabis-infused beverages rests with its legal battle.
 Concerned alcohol producers should keep an eye on marijuana legalization efforts.

 • The main players in this space are currently small boutique brands like CANN.
-But as they grow in popularity, we’ll likely see some large alcohol producers and distributors get in on the opportunity.
+But as they grow in popularity, we’ll likely see some large alcohol producers and distributors get in on the opportunity, expanding their operations as they venture into this new market.
 We see the beginning of this already with the recent deal between Recess and Breakthru Beverage Group.

 • Continued growth of other functional beverages such as kombucha, mineral water, and herbal infusions will further shrink shelf space for craft beer options.